CSA Leaders Network

 How to Join a Leaders Network

 You may want to first visit the group in your area.
-Check the button below to see if there is a group in your area and RSVP to attend a meeting or event.
+Check out this list of all CSA Leaders Network Groups to see if there is a group in your area and RSVP to attend a meeting or event.
 You are welcome as a guest, but if you want to join it is generally free or at a very low cost.

-If there is not a group in your area and you want to explore how to get one started, contact SCSA at 800.653.1785 or at firstname.lastname@example.org.
+If there is not a group in your area and you want to explore how to get one started, contact SCSA at 800.653.1785 or fill out our Information Request Form.

 CSA Leaders Network member benefits include: